KatjaGlassConsulting/clinicalOpenSourcePortal/article/2018-12-14-OSGeneral.md

 ## About the Author

-Katja Glaß has more than 13 years experiences in SAS Macro Development and Maintenance in the
-    pharmaceutical industry mainly supporting Analysts, and has a broad knowledge about related tasks and many other technologies.
-She is heavily involved in the PhUSE community where she led the EU Connect conference in 2018.
-She recently founded Katja Glass Consulting, a new start-up, hoping to support our industry to face the challenges of the future.
+Katja Glaß has IT background and is for more than 15 years in the pharmaceutical industry.
+She is now working as part-time consultant focusing on open source for Pharma, hosting a portal about open-source solutions for clinical study evaluations.
+She has key experiences with SAS, Web Technologies, ADAM, Define.xml and the TLF generation.
+She is a very active PHUSE member where she led the EU Connect conference in 2018.
+In 2021 she became board member of COSA to support this initiative as well.